Australian Longitudinal Study on Women's Health: Method

 In 1996, women in three age groups (born 1973–78, 1946–51 and 1921–26) were randomly selected from the national Medicare database.
 These women were sent an invitation by mail to participate in the study.
 Over 40,000 women responded and agreed to participate.
 These women represented 2-3% of women in their age groups living in urban, rural and remote areas of Australia at that time.

-In 2012, Women's Health of Australia (WHoA!) was launched.
-WHoA! was developed to recruit an additional cohort of women aged 18–23.
+In 2012–13, an additional cohort of women aged 18–23 was recruited.
 Over 17,000 women were recruited using social media.

 The primary method of data collection employed by ALSWH is self-completed surveys.
 ALSWH also includes a qualitative data set, where participants are asked to write anything they feel is important to their health and wellbeing in a free response space at the end of the survey.